G-Node/odml-ui/README.rst

 NOTE: These packages currently only work on Linux out of the box!

-The MacOS installation of these 3rd party dependencies contain a bug which causes the opening of any window selecting files to crash the application.
+The macOS installation of these 3rd party dependencies contain a bug which causes the opening of any window selecting files to crash the application.

-If you still want to use odmlui with conda on MacOS, you currently need to apply a manual fix at the start of your session in your active conda environment to avert this crash:
+If you still want to use odmlui with conda on macOS, you currently need to apply a manual fix at the start of your session in your active conda environment to avert this crash: